Alexandre de Moraes: Trump administration sanctions

-On August 28, The Ecconomist praised the Brazilian judiciary's performance in the Jair Bolsonaro case and highlighted the Donald Trump administration's numerous recent actions against Brazil in an attempt to free the "Trump of the Tropics" (Bolsonaro) from prosecution.
+On 28 August, The Economist praised the Brazilian judiciary's performance in the Jair Bolsonaro case and highlighted the Donald Trump administration's numerous recent actions against Brazil in an attempt to free the "Trump of the Tropics" (Bolsonaro) from prosecution.
 Among the actions against the country, the newspaper highlighted the imposition of 50% tariffs on Brazilian products and the application of the Magnitsky Act against Minister Alexandre de Moraes.
 It concluded:"Brazil offers a lesson in democracy for an America that is becoming more corrupt, protectionist, and authoritarian. [...]
 This recalls an ugly bygone era when the United States habitually destabilised Latin American countries.
-Fortunately, Mr Trump’s interference is likely to backfire. [...]
-Unlike their counterparts in the United States, many of Brazil’s mainstream politicians from all parties want to play by the rules and make progress through reform.
+Fortunately, Mr Trump's interference is likely to backfire. [...]
+Unlike their counterparts in the United States, many of Brazil's mainstream politicians from all parties want to play by the rules and make progress through reform.
 Those are the hallmarks of political maturity.
 Temporarily at least, the role of the Western hemisphere's democratic adult has moved south."

+On 12 December 2025, the US government lifted the sanctions it placed on Moraes and his wife.